OvanHouten/WEBDB13IN6B/README.md

 INFORMATIE
 ==========

-Deze repository is gemaakt door:
+This repository is made by:

 **Naam**: Olaf van Houten
 **Studentnummer**: 10424598